About Blue Crow Publishing

 - Young Adult Fiction of all genres.

 - Nonfiction, including memoir, essays, and social commentary.
-We also have a Critical Higher Education series that we’re almost always acquiring for.
+In our Critical Higher Education series, we publish narrative nonfiction and essay collections.

 We publish 4-6 titles a year.
 You can learn about the kind of books we publish by reading our Submission page.
 We are a socially conscious press that prioritizes own voices and traditionally marginalized authors.